About

 Variations in the pitch of a Micro Aerial Vehicle affect the geometry of the images acquired by its on-board cameras.
 We propose and evaluate two orthogonal approaches to handle this source of variability, in the context of visual perception using Convolutional Neural Networks.
 The first is a training data augmentation method that generates synthetic images simulating a different pitch than the one at which the original training image was acquired; the second is a neural network architecture that takes the drone’s estimated pitch as an auxiliary input.
 Real-robot quantitative experiments tackle the task of visually estimating the pose of a human from a nearby nanoquadrotor; in this context, the two proposed approaches yield significant performance improvements, up to +0.15 in the R2 regression score when applied together.

-A Deep Learning-Based Face Mask Detector for Autonomous Nano-Drones
+A Deep Learning-based Face Mask Detector for Autonomous Nano-drones

 E. AlNuaimi, E. Cereda, R. Psiakis, S. Sugumar, A. Giusti, and D. Palossi